How to Format Cells using GetStyle and SetStyle Methods

 This approach can greatly improve the efficiency of your applications and save memory too.

-Using Microsoft Excel 2007 Predefined Styles
+How to Use Microsoft Excel 2007 Predefined Styles

 If you need to apply different formatting styles for Microsoft Excel 2007, apply styles using the Aspose.Cells API.
 An example is given below to demonstrate this approach to apply a predefined style on a cell.

-Formatting Selected Characters in a Cell
+How to Format Selected Characters in a Cell

 Dealing with Font Settings explains how to format text in cells, but it only explains how to format all of the cell content.
 What if you want to format only selected characters?